Information for users of Tracheostomy Tubes

 Procedure:

-The Nurse practitioner would have referred you to the Ambulance service prior to discharge home, your details will be logged onto their system as a “neck breather” and will automatically respond as a flagged patient and send help.
+The Nurse practitioner/specialist would have referred you to the Ambulance service prior to discharge home, your details will be logged onto their system as a “neck breather” and will automatically respond as a flagged patient and send help.

 Place tracheal dilator into the stoma and open gently allowing airflow, sit and wait for the arrival of the ambulance team.
+You should have your emergency supply bag ready to provide to the ambulance team.

 If the tracheostomy tube becomes dislodged and becomes partially blocked you may feel breathing is difficult, the stoma area may also be sore.
 If breathing is difficult firstly check the inner tube is not blocked by replacing with the clean, spare inner tube.
-If no success please call 999.
+If no success, please call 999.

 General Advice and Consent